UWPCE-PythonCert/PythonCertDevel/source/scripts/Intro.rst

 With Chris Barker & Rick Riehle
 -------------------------------

-And the rest of the instructors?
+And the reset of the instructors?

-This will be an introduction to the program and the instructors.